econPreference/econPreference.github.io/_posts/2023-10-7-uprising.md

 ---
 layout: post
-title: Yield Curve Variations in 2022-2023; FOMC's Influence on the US yield curve and the Approaching Peak of the Fed Rate Cycle
+title: Yield curve variations in 2022-2023; FOMC's influence on the US yield curve and the approaching peak of the Fed rate cycle
 ---

 <p style="text-align: center;">